Klika-Tech/nucleo-azure-iot-demo/aws/README.md

 1. **Certificate**.
 The thing uses the certificate for authentication.
 Please see the [Nucleo board software readme](../nucleo/README.md) details on how to generate a CSR.
 As soon as you get the CSR, upload it by clicking "Create with CSR".
 Amazon will sign a certificate for you.
 After the certificate is added, click on it in the IoT console and attach the thing and the policy.
 1. **Rules**.
 We will need two rules:
   1. A rule to store sensor data to DynamoDB.
 Click "Create a rule" and set the following parameters:
-    - Name: any, i.e. "store_temperature"
+    - Name: any, i.e. `store_temperature`
 	- Attribute: `state.reported.temperature, timestamp`
 	- Topic filter: `$aws/things/Nucleo/shadow/update/accepted`
 	- Choose an Action: Insert message into a database table (DynamoDB)
-	- Table name: select a table created earlier
+	- Table name: select the sensor data table created earlier
+	- Hash key value: `temperature`
+	- Range key value: `${metadata.reported.temperature.timestamp}`
+	- Payload field: `payload`
+	- Role name: click "Create new role"

+## AWS Lambda

+There are three Lambdas to set up.
+See the `lambdas` folder for their sources.

+Open the AWS Lambda console and create a lambda for each file.
+Copy and paste the file contents to the respective lambda.